Dolla (girl group): 2024–present: International recognition, Syasya's withdrawal from the group, and solo concerts

 In March 2024, DOLLA achieved international recognition when they were chosen to represent Malaysia in a new Chinese television program titled 'Show It All' (Chinese: 百分百出品), centering around cultural exchange between girl groups all around the world, produced by EXO's Lay Zhang (Chinese: 张艺兴).
 The program was aired on MangoTV.

-On April 8, 2024, it was announced by DOLLA that Syasya would be leaving the group for personal reasons.
-The remaining members of the group released a statement explaining that while they still maintain a good relationship with Syasya, they had reached the decision to continue as a trio.
-In a recent interview, the group also stated that following Syasya's exit from DOLLA, she would not be performing with them in the future.
-Following her departure from the group, Syasya married her now husband.
+On April 8, 2024, DOLLA announced that Syasya would be leaving the group for personal reasons.
+The remaining members of the group released a statement explaining that while they still maintain a good relationship with Syasya, they reached the decision to continue as a trio.
+The group also stated that following Syasya's exit from DOLLA, she would not be performing with them in the future.
+Syasya subsequently got married immediately following her departure from the group.

-In May 2024, DOLLA announced that they would be holding their debut concert "DOLLA RE:BIRTH The Experience", at Zepp Kuala Lumpur, on the 3rd of August 2024.
-In conjunction with the concert, they released a special release song, "Here4U", dedicated to the iDollas.
+In May 2024, DOLLA announced that they would be holding their debut concert "DOLLA RE:BIRTH The Experience" at Zepp Kuala Lumpur on the 3rd of August 2024.
+In conjunction with the concert, they released a special song, "Here4U", dedicated to the iDollas.

-In January 2025, Dolla collabed with Thai-Swiss singer Tobii in his "Bad Girls Like You" English version.
+In January 2025, Dolla collaborated with Thai-Swiss singer Tobii in the English version of his song "Bad Girls Like You".

-On the 9th of May 2025, Dolla released their new single "MWA!" in both Malay and English versions.
-Accompanied by a music video which has garnered almost 4 million views.
-The song charted no.4 on the RIM Domestic Singles chart.
+On the 9th of May 2025, Dolla released their new single "MWA!" in two versions, Malay and English, accompanied by a music video of the Malay version of the song which has garnered almost 4 million views.
+The song charted at number 4 on the RIM Domestic Singles chart.

-On 15th of September, the group announced a two concert mini tour titled "DOLLA Good Girls Gone Bad" for Singapore and Kuala Lumpur by end of 2025.
+On 15 September, the group announced a two concert mini tour titled "DOLLA Good Girls Gone Bad" for Singapore and Kuala Lumpur by end of 2025.
 They would perform in Singapore on the 22nd of November, and in Kuala Lumpur on the 6th of December.

-On the 26th September 2025, Sabronzo married Dj Dash Berlin in Bali, Indonesia, becoming the group's second member to get married.
+On the 26th September 2025, Sabronzo married Dutch DJ Ryan Fieret, then-frontman of Dash Berlin, in Bali, Indonesia, becoming the group's second member to get married.

 On the 31st of October 2025, Dolla digitally released the Chinese version of their single "Mwa!" in collaboration with Elva Suyan as a separate single to the original and English versions of the song.
 The release was accompanied by a lyric video.

 On the 2nd of November 2025, Dolla's Instagram teased their next single after "Mwa!" titled "Question".
-The teaser revealed a release date of 6th of November 2025 and featured a male eating fast food.
+The teaser revealed a release date of 6 November 2025 and featured a man eating fast food.